 This section defines the "a=rid" restrictions that can be used to restrict the RTP payload encoding format in a codec-agnostic way.
+Please also see the preceding section for a description of how the "pt" parameter is used.

 The following restrictions are intended to apply to video codecs in a codec-independent fashion.